 Performance and Risk

 Vanguard Information Technology ETF holds a Zacks ETF Rank of 1 (Strong Buy), which is based on expected asset class return, expense ratio, and momentum, among other factors.
-Because of this, VGT is a great option for investors seeking exposure to the Technology ETFs segment of the market.
+Because of this, VGT is an outstanding option for investors seeking exposure to the Technology ETFs segment of the market.
 There are other additional ETFs in the space that investors could consider as well.

 To learn more about this product and other ETFs, screen for products that match your investment objectives and read articles on latest developments in the ETF investing universe, please visit Zacks ETF Center.